General-Translation/generaltranslation/README.md

 ### getLanguageObject(codes)

-Returns a language object, or array of language objects, each containing a language, script, and region from an ISO-639 language code, or an array of codes.
-Compatible with ISO-3166 regions and ISO-15924 scripts common in browser languages.
+Returns a language object, or array of language objects, each containing the English name of a language, script, and region.

 ```
 const languageObject = getLanguageCode('en');